mithril-security/blind_llama_client/docs/docs/concepts/attested-tls.md

 ![certificates-light](../../assets/certificates-light.png#only-light)
 ![certificates-dark](../../assets/certificates-dark.png#only-dark)

-2. This proof file which contains the hash of the server's TLS certificate is automatically verified against the certificate of the current connection.
+This proof file contains a hash of the server's TLS certificate, which is automatically verified against the certificate of the current connection.

-3. If the TLS certificate hash in the proof file does not match a hash of the TLS certificate of the server in the current connection, the connection will fail and an error is raised.
+If the TLS certificate hash in the proof file does not match a hash of the TLS certificate of the server in the current connection, the connection will fail and an error is raised.

 ![matching-light](../../assets/matching-light.png#only-light)
 ![matching-dark](../../assets/matching-dark.png#only-dark)

 <div style="text-align: left;">
   <a href="../TPMs" class="btn">Back</a>